Year 4 Information for Parents - Spring Term

 - Spelling Test and Lesson on a Friday (please remember red spelling books)

-- SEAL/Circle Time on a Tuesday
+- SEAL/Circle Time on a Wednesday

 - Singing Practice on a Friday morning

 - PPA time is still covered by Mrs Francis on a Wednesday morning.

 Over the next term, we will be studying two different topic areas:-